joshuafried/caladan-ae/README.md

 NIC firmware must include support for User Context Objects (DEVX) and Software Managed Steering Tables.
 For the ConnectX-5, the firmware version must be at least 16.26.1040.

+To enable directpath, set `CONFIG_DIRECTPATH=y` in shared.mk before building and add `enable_directpath` to the config file for all runtimes that should use directpath.
 Runtimes launched with directpath must currently run as root.

 ### Storage
 This code has been tested with an Intel Optane SSD 900P Series NVMe device.